Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Required`

 - The default kit of the gamerule.
-All players will be allowed to use this kit regardless if they have the kit unlocked or not.
+All players are allowed to use this kit regardless if they have the kit unlocked or not.

 ```yml
 defaultKit: default